yoavwizstein/vectorscan-rs/vectorscan-rs-sys/README.md

 at your option.

-This project contains a vendored copy of [Vectorscan](https://github.com/Vectorcamp/vectorscan), which is released under a 3-clause BSD license ([LICENSE-VECTORSCAN](../LICENSE-VECTORSCAN)).
+This project contains a vendored copy of [Vectorscan](https://github.com/Vectorcamp/vectorscan), which is released under a 3-clause BSD license.
+See the [NOTICE](../NOTICE) file for details.

 ## Contributing